 A good feng shui bedroom is undoubtedly one of the main factors that make a good feng shui house.
-We have many resources and tips to help you create a good feng shui bedroom; here we'll explore the positioning of your master bedroom within a good feng shui floor plan.
+There are many resources and tips to help you create a good feng shui bedroom out there, but here we'll explore the positioning of your master bedroom within a good feng shui floor plan.

 Unfortunately, way too many houses have been created on a poor feng shui blueprint/floor plan.
 From a master bedroom over the garage to a master bedroom over the kitchen oven or a bedroom facing the front door—there are bevy of common mistakes in modern layouts that will disrupt the flow of your home.

 As high quality feng shui energy in the bedroom is crucial for one's health and well-being, it is important to choose the right location for the main bedroom when designing the floor plan of your house.
 There are several factors to consider when identifying the best location for a bedroom.